Forms + Checklists

 Sign Stanford's Assumption of Risk form and return it to your travel sponsor

-Any student planning to travel off-campus on Stanford-sponsored or Stanford-organized trips must read and sign Stanford's Assumption of Risk form and return the signed form to the department or center sponsoring their travel.
+- Any student planning to travel off-campus on Stanford-sponsored or Stanford-organized trips must read and sign Stanford's Assumption of Risk form and return the signed form to the department or center sponsoring their travel.
+(Not sure if you need to sign the form?
+Check out the decision tree.)

 For international students or scholars: Get a travel signature